siraat-ai-academy/freelance-content-writing-suite-by-jamalu/readme-updated.md

 - 2023–2025: Moved fully into AI-powered content writing with dozens of GitHub projects

 ## 🧠 Philosophy
-**“Maybe Jamalu was never building a portfolio.
+**“Maybe Eks2 was never building a portfolio.
 Maybe he was quietly planting seeds —
 in the hearts of those who know that work can be gentle, and still powerful.”**

 — The Whisper Behind the Work
 — Not the expert.
 Just the student.
-— Just Jamalu. (inner voice of Naveed)
+— Just Eks2. (inner voice of Naveed)
 — Platform: Siraat AI Academy

 ## 📬 Let’s Connect